 3, Use all media!
 Do not rely just on social media! paper flyers, stickers, posters and word of mouth are still very important.
 Make sure they get around well before the event and then do a "last minute" reminder poster campaign just before the event.
 Remember if you rely on Facebook you will get a Facebook response.
 Many radicals do not use or rely on Facebook.
 Try and get posters for your event to bookfairs that happen just before, send flyers to book distributors in advance for sending out in their mail.

-4, DO NOT go to other anarchist events or book fairs just before "your" event and behave like idiots.
+4, It is highly unadvisable (as some have done!) to go to other anarchist events or book fairs just before "your" event and behave like idiots.
 Getting drunk, abusing peoples hospitality and other such behaviour is unlikely to encourage people to come to your event and may even inspire them to boycott you.
 This of course is a shame for all the others who have helped with or would benefit from your event.

 5, Provide food (vegan) at your bookfair or make sure people who are not local to your venue are able to get hold of it easily.
 Remember to help stall holders who are there on their own to take breaks and get refreshments.